MACY'S SANTA PROJECT:

-Introducing The Santa Project, an ambitious nationwide mission designed to overcome internet cynicism with positive expressions of belief.
-We call on people of all ages to post a photo, message or video with #SantaProject via Twitter, Facebook, Instagram or YouTube to show their support.
+We created The Santa Project, an ambitious nationwide mission designed to overcome internet cynicism with positive expressions of belief.
+We called on Americans of all ages to post photos, messages and videos with #SantaProject via Twitter, Facebook, Instagram and YouTube to show their support by expressing their belief.

 We spread awareness of our mission in a variety of ways, starting with a national TV spot and long-form online video that highlighted the issue at hand through the eyes of children.
 It premiered during primetime family viewing of the Macy’s Thanksgiving Day Parade.